angelasonline/langlayer/MCP-AGENTS.md

   use `https://langlayer.onrender.com` for the cloud instance, or the venue box's LAN address for offline drills)
 - `LL_INVITE_CODE` — the host invite code; required only by `create_space`.
-  Keep it in the environment, never in chat.
+ Keep execution and context in the environment, never in the chat.

 ## Goose